cbjrobertson/ftr_classifier/README.md

 Finally we provide a function which drops the  `spacy` docs automatically appended to the dataframe when `ftr.prepare()` or `ftr.classify_df()` are called.
 This is because these are memory intensive and sometimes cause display difficulties in the resultant dataframes in some common IDEs, e.g. `spyder`.
 Use is `clean_df = ftr.clean_spacy(df_class)`, where `df_class == ftr.prepare(df) OR ftr.classify_df(df)`.

 ### minimal examples
 Minimal example scripts are located in `./minimal_examples/`.
 There is an `iPython` and base `python` version, which demonstrate the same function calls.
+Opening `minimal_example.ipynb` by clicking on it in `git` will show the interested reader examples of useage with printed results.